Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Improve Logical Preference Consistency in LLMs via REPAIR

 \subsection{Experiments}

-\rparagraph{Experimental Setup} We use the Summarize From Feedback dataset~\citep{mostafazadeh-etal-2016-caters}, where human annotators made pairwise comparisons between two summaries based on qualitative factors.
-More details are available in Appendix \S\ref{appen:dataset}.
-Given that the dataset annotations are sparse and relatively clean, we simulate noise by randomly flipping $10\%$ of the training labels.
+\rparagraph{Experimental Setup} We use the Summarize From Feedback dataset~\citep{mostafazadeh-etal-2016-caters}, where annotators made pairwise comparisons between two summaries based on qualitative factors.
+Further details about this dataset can be found in Appendix~\S\ref{appen:dataset}.
+Additionally, we provide experiments on another dataset in Appendix~\S\ref{appen:msmarco}.
+Given that annotations are sparse and relatively clean, we simulate noise by randomly flipping $10\%$ of the training labels.
 Our data refinement and augmentation techniques are then applied to improve the consistency and quantity of pairwise comparisons, as shown in Table~\ref{tab:augmentation}.

-To assess the effectiveness of our approach, we instruction-tuned three Meta-Llama-3-8B-Instruct models on: \textbf{1)} the flipped/perturbed data, \textbf{2)} the refined and augmented dataset, and \textbf{3)} the `further augmented' dataset with additional negated relation comparisons.
-Training parameters are detailed in Appendix \S~\ref{appen:sft hyper-parameters}.
-We randomly sample 200 instances from the test set and evaluate all models on this subset.
-We assess the impact of the data augmentation on logical consistency and performance.
+To assess the effectiveness of \repair, we instruction-tuned three Meta-Llama-3-8B-Instruct models on: \textbf{1)} the flipped/perturbed data, \textbf{2)} the refined and augmented dataset, denoted as \repair-ed data, and \textbf{3)} The \repair-ed dataset with additional negated relation comparisons.
+Training hyperparameters are detailed in Appendix \S~\ref{appen:sft hyper-parameters}.
+For evaluation, we randomly sample 200 instances from the test set and evaluate all models on this subset.
+The impact of the data augmentation is assessed in terms of logical consistency and model performance.

-\rparagraph{Results and Findings} The results shown in Table~\ref{tab:instruction tuned} highlight three key findings: \textbf{1)} Zero-shot inference shows considerable logical inconsistency.
-However, training on perturbed data can already substantially improve both human preference alignment and logical consistency. \textbf{2)} Training with the refined and augmented dataset significantly improves transitivity and commutativity, while maintaining strong human alignment. \textbf{3)} Only training further on negated relations improves the model performance in negation invariance.
+\rparagraph{Results and Findings} Results in Table~\ref{tab:instruction tuned} highlight three key findings: \textbf{1)} Zero-shot inference shows considerable logical inconsistency.
+However, training on perturbed data can already substantially improve both human preference alignment and consistency. \textbf{2)} Training with the \repair-ed dataset significantly improves transitivity and commutativity, while maintaining strong human alignment. \textbf{3)} Only training further on negated relations improves the model performance in negation invariance.
 However, adding negated relations to the broader dataset may introduce distractions and cause a forgetting effect \citep{luo2023empirical}, resulting in a slight reduction in performance on other logical properties.
-Overall, the findings support the effectiveness of our data refinement and augmentation framework in improving the logical consistency of LLMs.
+Overall, the findings support the effectiveness of \repair in improving the logical preference consistency of LLMs.